Banh Bo Nuong (Vietnamese Honeycomb Cake)

 Looking down at a tray with a sliced banh bo nuong pandan cake.

-• This banh bo nuong is brilliantly green, packed with delicious coconut and pandan flavor, and has a beautiful honeycomb chewy texture.
+• Banh bo nuong is a Vietnamese dessert that is brilliantly green, packed with delicious coconut and pandan flavor, and has a beautiful honeycomb chewy texture.

 • You can make this tricky Vietnamese honeycomb cake by following the step-by-step instructions which include photos and tips and tricks for success.